LiorKogan/Developing_Data_Products/README.md

-Alternatively, you can download server.R and ui.R and execute
+Alternatively, you can download server.R and ui.R from https://github.com/LiorKogan/Developing_Data_Products,

+and execute

 library(shiny); runApp("my_app")